 During 2021, the Claims Conference reached an agreement with the German government to establish the Region Specific Pension (RSP) Fund.
-The fund is intended to provide financial support to Holocaust survivors who survived the Leningrad Siege, survivors who were in hiding in France, and those who survived persecution in Romania, who are not currently receiving Shoah related pensions.
+The fund is intended to provide financial support to Holocaust survivors who survived the Leningrad Siege, survivors who were in hiding in France, and those who survived persecution in Romania, who are not currently receiving Shoah-related pensions.
 Survivors will be entitled to receive a monthly pension of €375 if they (i) are below a defined-income limit, and (ii) have received little or no compensation.
+The program commenced in 2022.